decent-chat/decent/docs/api.md

 <h1 align='center'> 🎈 Decent API documentation </h1>

 The project's API is publically available to anybody with access to the actual server on which it is hosted.
 [HTTP endpoints](#http-endpoints) provide virtually all methods of interaction from the client towards the server, while [WebSocket events](#websocket-events) let the server send messages to the client.
 Common data received from the server (such as users or messages) always follows [particular formats](#objects).
 It would be wise to understand and expect [authorization](#authorization) to be required.
-All endpoints, unless s General information which doesn't particularly fit anywhere else can be found in the appendix-esque section [Etc](#etc), and any questions one might have can be posted to the [issue tracker](https://github.com/towerofnix/decent/issues).
+All endpoints, unless General information which doesn't particularly fit anywhere else can be found in the appendix-esque section [Etc](#etc), and any questions one might have can be posted to the [issue tracker](https://github.com/towerofnix/decent/issues).

 ## HTTP endpoints